The second outing of Marty and Doc Brown’s time-travelling adventures, Back to the Future II, had high hopes for 2015.

 By now we should be merrily throwing rubbish into the Home Energy Reactor and, by the magic of nuclear fusion, be making ourselves some cheap, clean energy to use.
 Beats worrying about which colour bin the empty beer bottles go in…

 Hands up if you want to look 30 years younger?
 Yeah, the Doc doesn’t have to worry about night creams or keeping an eye on what he’s eating.
-He just has a quick visit to a rejuvenation centre, and boom! – he’s a spring chicken once more.
+He just has a quick visit to a rejuvenation clinic, and boom! – he’s a spring chicken once more.

 Doc Brown: "I went to a rejuvenation clinic and got an all-natural overhaul.
 They took out some wrinkles, did a hair repair, changed the blood, added a good 30 to 40 years to my life.
 They also replaced my spleen and colon – what do you think?"